John T. Monroe

-John Thompkins Monroe (May 6, 1822 – February 24, 1871) was an American politician who served as the 19th and 32nd Mayor of New Orleans in 1860–1862 and 1866–1867.
+John Thompkins Monroe (May 6, 1822 – February 24, 1871) was an American politician who served as the 21st mayor of New Orleans from 1860 to 1862 and from 1866 to 1867.
+He served as acting military mayor during the American Civil War from 1862 to 1863.

 Early life and career

-He was born in Howard County, Missouri the son of Daniel Munro.
-Monroe went to New Orleans in 1837, working as a stevedore, and soon becoming a prominent labor leader.
+He was born in Howard County, Missouri.
+His father was Daniel Munro.
+Monroe moved to New Orleans in 1837, working as a stevedore, and soon became a prominent labor leader.
 In 1858 he was elected Board of Assistant Aldermen, representing the 2nd Ward.

 Political career

 First term

 The 1860 campaign for mayor attracted little notice in New Orleans, as all attention was on the Presidential contest.
 There were three candidates; John T. Monroe, Alexander Grailhe, and Lucius W. Place.
 Monroe, the nominee of the Native American Party, represented the current administration.
 Grailhe, an independent, was essentially the anti-administration candidate, who he held responsible for the poor condition of the city.
 The newspapers of the time were filled with complaints about the stagnant gutters, the weeds that grew along the streets, and the air of general neglect.
 However, Monroe was elected with 37,027 votes.
 Grailhe received a much smaller number, and Place hardly any.